Zannick/logic-graph/games/README.md

 Finally, if you created any test yaml files in `tests`, the same directory will contain the Rust files that run the tests you described.

 ## `Game.yaml` structure

+The file is considered a dictionary, where these are the allowed keys:

+* **name**: The name of the game. **Required**.
+* **context**: A dictionary of type definitions for context variables.
+You only need to define something here if you want to use a smaller integer type than 32-bit (smaller is recommended whenever possible), or you want to explicitly define all the options of an enum; the script will make its best guess otherwise based on usage.
+Each key is the name of the context variable, and its value is another dictionary with these keys:
+    * **type**: The name of the type.
+Valid values are "str", "int", "float", "bool", or any native Rust type.
+Can be omitted if **max** or **opts** is used.
+Bools can be defined instead by setting **default**.
+    * **max**: The maximum value of the variable.
+Helpful for using a smaller datatype.
+Usually means the type is `int`.
+    * **opts**: A list of enum names.
+The variable will always be one of these.
+    * **default**: An alternate form of putting the context variable in **start**.
+For enums this also helps keeps the initial value together with the definition.
+Can be omitted if your default is 0 or false.
+* **start**: A dictionary of initial values of context variables where the type is inferrable from the value (or the variable is defined in **context**).
+The key **position** is required, and must be set to a **Spot**.
+* **load**: A dictionary of values of context variables that will be set whenever the game is *loaded* (by using a warp that loads the game).
+* **data**: A dictionary of defaults for Place-based data.
+Entries are just `key: value`, and the type of the data is inferred from the value, e.g. `0` or `false`. **Spots** can have a value of None, but you have to write `SpotId::None`.
+* **objectives**: A dictionary of rules defining what constitutes a "win". **Required**.
+See the [Logic grammar reference](#logic-grammar-reference) below.
+* **movements**: A dictionary of movement definitions. **Required** to have a **default** entry if you want to use movements.
+    * TODO
+* **time**: A dictionary of tags with default time measurements (as a float in seconds).
+These tags can be attached to anything that would have a time value (**Locations**, **Exits**, **Actions**, **Hybrids**, and **Warps**) and if it has no time value, the value defined here is used.
+The tag **default** represents the fallback if there is no tag and no time.
+* **warps**: A dictionary of the warps.
+    * TODO
+* **actions**: A list of the actions.
+    * TODO
+* **helpers**: A dictionary of logic helpers.
+The names of keys must start with `$`.
+If the helper is not meant to evaluate to a boolean, its type must be specified by adding a `:` followed by the Logic rule name.
+Helpers can accept arguments, which must be defined in parentheses after the type (if mentioned), with their own types included after a `:`.
+See the [Logic grammar reference](#logic-grammar-reference) below.
+* **collect**: A dictionary of effects that trigger when collecting a specific item.
+The key is the name of the item, the value is a logic rule of type `action`.
+Useful when items are permanently collectible but provide currency that can be spent.
+See the [Logic grammar reference](#logic-grammar-reference) below.
+* **settings**: A dictionary of settings that can be changed per-run without having to regenerate the code or recompile the generated code.
+Keys are the names of the settings, and the values are the same as the **context** fields.
+* **special**: A dictionary of special per-game behavior overrides.
+You can think of these as settings that tweak behavior of the graph analyzer for the game type as a whole, similar to how you provide a settings file when you run the program to tweak behavior of your own graph.
+There will be a fixed list of these; right now there aren't any.

 ## Region `.yaml` structure